 Where to begin

 Walk along lake-dotted landscapes or atmospheric forests with a flask of coffee and a companion or three.
-Visit the UNESCO Geopark, a special place spanning the uplands of Cavan and Fermanagh.
+Visit the Cuilcagh Lakelands UNESCO Geopark, a special place spanning the uplands of Cavan and Fermanagh.
 A highlight is Cavan Burren Park and its four marked trails.
 By foot, Neolithic Ireland reveals itself quietly as you stroll along.
-Cycle the ‘Killykeen Way’ a gloriously beautiful 12km cycle trail linking Killykeen Forest Park with the village of Killeshandra.
+Nearby, the Cuilcagh Boardwalk or ‘Stairway to Heaven’ is on everyone’s bucket list.
+Cycle the ‘Killykeen Way’ a gloriously beautiful 12km cycle trail linking Killykeen Forest Park with the lakeside village of Killeshandra.

-Perhaps walk the 26km Cavan Way from Dowra to Blacklion past the Shannon Pot – the source of the mighty River Shannon.
+Perhaps walk the 26km national waymarked trail, the Cavan Way from Dowra to Blacklion past the Shannon Pot – the source of the mighty River Shannon.

 Distance: 5km | Grade: Easy

 Blacklion Village is situated in the North West of County Cavan at the foot of Cuilcagh Mountain.

 A stunning walk through the uplands of West Cavan

 A bucket list experience.
 Wooden boardwalk to a viewing platform on Cuilcagh Mountain summit with breathtaking views.
 11km Grade: Difficult